vivaria/edisonrul.ing/docs/source/cards/f/frost-and-flame-dragon.md

 ### Card Rulings

-●This card’s effect to destroy 1 monster on the field targets.
+*   This card’s effect to destroy 1 monster on the field targets.